minjo1234/TIL/3.Resource/CS/SAA/EC2.md

 ## Amazone EC2

 - EC2 is one of the most popular of AWS offering
-- EC2= Elastic Compute C
+- EC2= Elastic Compute Cloud = Infrastructure as a service
+- It mainly consists in the capability of :
+	- Renting virtual machines (EC2)